Chucky2401/dotfiles/README.md

 #### Neovim instruction

-On Debian-based image, neovim is too old to work with NvChad.
+On Debian-based image, neovim is too old to work with LazyVim.
 We will need to compile it yourself.

 For that, report to the instruction below for arm-based device.
 </details>